tkimdev/budget-tracker/README.md

 # Budget Tracker App 🤑

 A unique and complex budget tracker app with voice recognition technology to create your budget.
-2 categories: Income & Expense
+You can manually input your expenses or use your voice to 2 categories: Income & Expense

 ### [Live Site](https://silly-bartik-efb540.netlify.app/)